10 Great Things to Do in Pennsylvania in May

 If you’ve never been to a Chinese lantern festival, you won’t want to miss this great event coming to Philadelphia in May and June.
 Franklin Square in Philly’s Old City will come alive after dark as the park is filled with more than two dozen illuminated lanterns.
 Stroll the grounds and enjoy the beauty of this Chinese tradition, and keep your eyes out for the 200-foot-long dragon.

 In addition to the lanterns, there will be authentic crafts and performances.
-Get your tickets and find out more information on the Historic Philadelphia website.
+Get your tickets and find out more information in our full article about the Chinese Lantern Festival in Philadelphia.

 VeloFest in Trexlertown – May 5